TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/buttons/BaseButton.md

 ```lua
 function BaseButton(Scope: Scope): (props: BaseButtonProperties) -> TextButton
 ```
-Initializes the BaseButton component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a TextButton that reacts to different states like hover, press, and disabled.

 ## Default Syntax